“Why did I ever think making English Muffins was hard? Yours came out great. Toasted, with melted butter…Mmm.” ~Kathy

 - 3 tablespoons softened butter

-- 1 large egg lightly beaten (room temperature)
+- 1 large egg at room temperature, lightly beaten

-- semolina or farina for sprinkling on the griddle or pan (you can also use cornmeal)
+- semolina or corn meal, for sprinkling on the griddle or pan

 - Mix the dough on medium speed for about 5 minutes, The dough should come away from the sides of the bowl and be smooth and quite elastic.
 I had to scrape the sides of my bowl a couple of times.